CODEX | SPECULATIVE TRANSLATIONS IN BARK BEETLES

 Teacher of the Earth / Earth Worm / Mushroom / Pupa, Larvae, Egg

 Humans are consumers.
 We depend on producers, herbivores, other consumers, and sometimes decomposers for nutrition and we can’t stop!
-This obsessive need for more has created monumental waste from our constantly growing consumptive wants (and sometimes needs!)
-And this has created more jobs than ever for the decomposers.
-We just don’t like where those jobs are going when they eat all our trees and our roses :(.
-And then we get pissed and freak out when the decomposers don’t want our waste.
+This obsessive need for more has created monumental waste from our constantly growing consumptive wants (and yes, also needs!)
+Typically thought of as the antithesis of purity, they feast on waste, and clean our earth.
+But what happens when the decomposers don’t want our waste.
 Why don’t they want to feast on our trash islands?
 The First AI TRANSLATION :: The limit has been taken.